-- general economic, political and business conditions in Brazil, South America and the Caribbean; - the effects of global financial markets and economic crises; - management's expectations and estimates concerning our financial performance and financing plans and programs; - fluctuations in crude oil prices and its effect on fuel costs, especially in light of the ongoing conflict between Russia and Ukraine; - developments relating to, the economic, financial, political and health effects of, and our ability to timely and efficiently implement any measure necessary in response to, or to mitigate the impacts of any pandemic and resulting government measures; - our level of fixed obligations; - our capital expenditure plans, including in response to climate change risks; - our ability to obtain financing on acceptable terms; - our ability to service our indebtedness; - inflation and fluctuations in the exchange rate of the real; - changes to existing and future governmental regulations, including air traffic capacity controls and regulations related to climate change matters; - · increases in maintenance costs, insurance premiums and other operating expenses, including fuel costs, that we may not be able to adjust in our ticket prices;

-- changes in market prices, customer demand and preferences, including as a result of climate change, and competitive conditions; - cyclical and seasonal fluctuations in our operating results, including as a result of climate change; - defects or mechanical problems with our aircraft; - our ability to successfully implement our strategy; - developments in the Brazilian civil aviation infrastructure, including air traffic control, airspace and airport infrastructure; - terrorism incidents, cyber-security threats, disease outbreaks and other health crises or related occurrences affecting the airline industry; and - the risk factors discussed under the caption "Item 3.
+- fluctuations in crude oil prices and its effect on fuel costs, especially in light of the ongoing conflict between Russia and Ukraine and the Israel Hamas conflict; - developments relating to, the economic, financial, political and health effects of, and our ability to timely and efficiently implement any measure necessary in response to, or to mitigate the impacts of any pandemic and resulting government measures; - our level of fixed obligations; - our capital expenditure plans, including in response to climate change risks; - our ability to obtain financing on acceptable terms; - our ability to service our indebtedness; - inflation and fluctuations in the exchange rate of the real; - · changes to existing and future governmental regulations, including air traffic capacity controls and regulations related to climate change matters; - the effect of any changes in tax law on our activities, operations and profitability; - · increases in maintenance costs, insurance premiums and other operating expenses, including fuel costs, that we may not be able to adjust in our ticket prices; - MRO slots availability and supply chain shortages; - changes in market prices, customer demand and preferences, including as a result of climate change, and competitive conditions; - cyclical and seasonal fluctuations in our operating results, including as a result of climate change; - defects or mechanical problems with our aircraft; - our ability to successfully implement our strategy; - developments in the Brazilian civil aviation infrastructure, including air traffic control, airspace and airport infrastructure; - terrorism incidents, cyber-security threats, disease outbreaks and other health crises or related occurrences affecting the airline industry; and - the risk factors discussed under the caption "Item 3.
 Key Information-D. Risk Factors" in this annual report.